JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 ## Continous POMDP

 Within the POMDPs.jl interface, we can also define problems with continuous spaces.
 There are a few solvers that can handle these types of problems, namely, MCVI and POMCP (with some tunning).
 Light-Dark problem here.
 What should we say about bounds?
-This is a good place to discuss GenerativeModels.
-Would also be good if we could include RL stuff somewhere (depending on Chris).